NZ's mysterious, lost adzebill hailed from Africa

 Now, our most mysterious giant bird – the long-lost adzebill – has also been found to have its ancestral roots in the African island.

-An international team of scientists, including Canterbury Museum's Dr Grant Schofield and Te Papa's Alan Tennyson, analysed adzebill DNA extracted from fragments of bone and eggshell.
+An international team of scientists, including Canterbury Museum's Dr Paul Schofield and Te Papa's Alan Tennyson, analysed adzebill DNA extracted from fragments of bone and eggshell.

 Comparing adzebill DNA to that of modern bird species led the team to a surprising conclusion: the closest living relative of these extinct New Zealand giants was the tiny Madagascan flufftail, which weighs less than 50g.